rei/rei-cedar-vue-2/src/components/grid/README.md

 |:-----|:-------|:--------|
 | span | String | none    |

 Number of columns (out of 12) the column will span.
 Functions like bootstrap col-* classes.
 Overrides widths set by ‘cols’ prop on CdrRow.
 Possible values: {  ‘1’  through   ‘12’  }.
-Also accepts responsive values with @breakpoint: ‘12 8@lg’
+Also accepts responsive values with @breakpoint: ‘12 8@breakpoint--lg’

 | name       | type   | default |
 |:-----------|:-------|:--------|
 | offsetLeft | String | none    |

 Adds up to 12 columns of empty space to left of an individual column.
 Possible values: {  ‘1’  through  ‘12’  }.
-Also accepts responsive values with @breakpoint: ‘12 8@lg’
+Also accepts responsive values with @breakpoint: ‘12 8@breakpoint--lg’

 | name        | type   | default |
 |:------------|:-------|:--------|
 | offsetRight | String | none    |

 Adds up to 12 columns of empty space to right of an individual column.
 Possible values: {  ‘1’  through  ‘12’  }.
-Also accepts responsive values with @breakpoint: ‘12 8@lg’
+Also accepts responsive values with @breakpoint: ‘12 8@breakpoint--lg’

 | name      | type   | default |
 |:----------|:-------|:--------|
 | alignSelf | String | none    |

 Aligns individual column by overriding CdrRow alignment.
 See CSS Flexbox align-self.
 Possible values: {  ‘top’, ‘middle’, ‘bottom’, ‘stretch’  }.
-Also accepts responsive values with @breakpoint: ‘middle@sm’
+Also accepts responsive values with @breakpoint: ‘middle@breakpoint--sm’

 | name  | type    | default |
 |:------|:--------|:--------|